Helping youth pursue their passion for performing

 The cause is a personal one for Mangers.
 At a concert held in 2015 to launch the Fund, he recalled the barriers he encountered as a young man who loved the performing arts but whose family was unable to afford the costs of private arts instruction.
 Even when his music teachers in school noted his talent – and passion – for singing, he was unable to pursue further training.

-Now a part of the Foundation’s commitment to Transform the Creative Economy, one of its Strategic Initiatives, the Fund helps foster a thriving cultural community in the Sacramento region.
+Now a part of the Foundation’s commitment to Transform the Creative Economy, one of our Strategic Initiatives, the Fund helps foster a thriving cultural community in the Sacramento region.

-After impressing the crowd with a performance from The Lion King made possible by a grant from the Dennis Mangers Fund for Young Performing Artists, the young man playing Simba shook a fan's hand.
+After impressing the crowd with a performance from The Lion King made possible by a grant from the Dennis Mangers Fund for Young Performing Artists, the young man playing Simba shook Dennis' hand.

 We invite you to help us to support the performing arts in our community by donating to the Foundation’s Dennis Mangers Fund for Young Performing Artists.